Der Artikel wurde erfolgreich hinzugefügt.

 - Robert Born (Hg.)

-- Dr Robert Born is an art historian specializing on Eastern Europe and works as a scientific assistant at the University of Leipzig.
+- Dr Robert Born is an art historian specializing on Eastern Europe and works as a research fellow at the Federal Institute for Culture and History of the Germans in Eastern Europe in Oldenburg.

 - Florian Riedler (Hg.)